memflow/memflow/README.md

 ## Basic usage

-- run one of the examples with `cargo run --release --example` (pass nothing to get a list of them).
+- Run one of the examples with `cargo run --release --example` (pass nothing to get a list of them).
-- if ran with `qemu_procfs` connector, the runner will request root permissions to set `'CAP_SYS_PTRACE=ep'` on the executables
+- Some connectors (e.g. `qemu_procfs`) will require elevated privileges.
+Pass the `-E` flag to the example to invoke sudo.
-- or run the benchmarks `cargo bench` (can pass regex filters).
+- Alternatively you can run the benchmarks via `cargo bench` (can pass regex filters).
 Win32 benchmarks currently work only on Linux.

 ## Running Examples